What is Academic Coaching?

 How is an Academic Coach different from an Academic Advisor?

-If you’re an undergraduate, you are assigned an Academic Advising Director (AAD) based on your residential complex.
-AADs can help you with things like choosing courses for your major, understanding academic requirements and policies, and identifying research, fellowship, and postgraduate study opportunities.
+If you’re an undergraduate, you are assigned an Undergraduate Advising Director (UAD) based on your residential complex.
+UADs can help you with things like choosing courses for your major, understanding academic requirements and policies, and identifying research, fellowship, and postgraduate study opportunities.
 Learn more about Academic Advisors for undergraduates here.

 If you’re a graduate student, the details of your advisor’s role are determined by the department or program you’re in.
 Learn more about graduate advising here.